SpartaSystems/social-media-monitor/readme.md

-This project contains two main components.
+This project contains two main components:
-1. The actual social media monitor that collects configured social media events
+1. The actual [monitor](monitor) that collects configured social media events.
 2. A web based user interface to browse the collected data.
-The webapp itself is made of a backend component and a frontend component.
+The [webapp](webapp) is made of a [backend](webapp/backend/) component and a [frontend](webapp/frontend/) component.

 # Monitor